-UAE Ministry of Finance meets with IMF Article IV consultation mission
+UAE Ministry of Finance meets with IMF Article IV Consultation Mission

 PHOTO

-Abu Dhabi, UAE:– His Excellency Younis Haji Al Khoori, Undersecretary of the UAE Ministry of Finance, today met with the International Monetary Fund (IMF) Article IV consultation mission, at the Ministry’s headquarters in Abu Dhabi.
+Younis Haji Al Khoori, Undersecretary of the Ministry of Finance, today met with the International Monetary Fund (IMF) Article IV consultation mission, at the Ministry’s headquarters in Abu Dhabi.

 During the meeting, part of the IMF’s annual Article IV consultations, the participants discussed the UAE’s economic and financial developments and policies.

-His Excellency Al Khoori said: “The UAE Ministry of Finance prioritises the annual consultations it holds with the IMF, because we are keen to benefit from the recommendations of the Fund’s experts and specialists around fiscal policies and government financial frameworks, to be in line with international standards and best practices.”
+He said, “The Ministry of Finance prioritises the annual consultations it holds with the IMF, because we are keen to benefit from the recommendations of the Fund’s experts and specialists around fiscal policies and government financial frameworks, to be in line with international standards and best practices.”